gregwhitaker/jqflag/README.md

 jqflag
 ===

-Plans and source code for a small motorized flag.
+*A small motorized flag for when you just want to "JQ" on something*